adrianyau/Final-Capstone-Project/README.md

      - Min.
 0
      - Max.
 9

-   Here is the information about the organization's departments and job positions, as well as importance and responsibilities:
+   Here is the information about the organization's departments and job positions, as well as responsibilities and importance:
    - Departments:
      - Human Resources
      - Research & Development